- Message from davo

 The "NASCAR" speech has become the MoM war cry at each rider's meeting.
 Simply put it is our way of saying "Support those who support you!"
 You have control over the success of our sport by spending your dollars wisely.
 You may think you are saving $15 buying something online, but does that help the shop sponsor who is making the MoM series possible?
 No, it doesn't.
 Look, almost every one of our shops will match online pricing, but you will never know until you call them.
 And even if it costs a few dollars more, buy MoM sponsor products from MoM Shop Sponsors.
 Without them this series would not exist and you would be watching baseball and football this weekend - seriously!
 Remember, it is not our right to have sponsors, but it is their right to decide whether or not to support us - so we have to take the first step!What type of gear do I have to run?

-We were sick of hearing all the whining in year’s past about how your mommy doesn’t love you and that she didn’t want to come to the track.
+We were sick of hearing all the whining in year's past about how your mommy doesn't love you and that she didn't want to come to the track.
 Last year we did the parental permission (link) form and it worked so we are doing that again.
-It allows your parents to appoint someone to love you for the day at the track (over 18 of course) – it must be signed by both of your parents and notarized.
-All this MUST be mailed in with pre entry.
-Again, don’t blame us, blame your lawyer!What if I have a question at the track on race day?
+It allows your parents to appoint someone to love you for the day at the track (over 18 of course) It must be signed by both of your parents and notarized.
+All this MUST be mailed in with pre entry or brought with you to the track - no exceptions!
+Again, don't blame us, blame your lawyer!What if I have a question at the track on race day?

 All of the MoM staff is empowered to help you and make sure your experience with us is better than expected.
 As long as you act like an adult and remain calm, we can probably help you out.
 Remember, as scatter brained as you might be, we are all running around trying to pull this charade off.
 Be patient, be calm, and let us know what we can help you with.
 Also, we are proud to have some of the coolest people racing with us - pretty much everybody gets it.
 So if you have a question, need a part, or just need a friend for the day, just ask the guy pitting next to you.
 Everybody is pretty cool and most have raced with us before so they know the drill.
 The Masters of Mini Series can be as fun as you want it to be - think about it!Is this Real?

-Well like we said before, it’s getting there, but if we all uphold the honor system and realize no one is going to get a million dollar deal to be McGrath’s new teammate by racing the Masters of Mini (he wont return our calls), this can be a fun day of racing.
-In the end – it is still pit bike racing.
-Most of you are grown adults riding little kids bikes – get over yourselves!
-Leave your agent, your lawyer and your mini dad at home please – this is for fun!If you are high maintenance and have even more questions just email us – email@example.com
+Well like we said before, it's getting there, but if we all uphold the honor system and realize no one is going to get a million dollar deal to be on Factory Honda's Team by racing The Masters of Mini (they wont return our calls), this can be a fun day of racing.
+In the end - it is still pit bike racing.
+Remember - Most of you are grown-ass adults riding little kids bikes - get over yourselves!
+Leave your agent, your lawyer and your mini dad at home please - this is for fun!If you are high maintenance and have even more questions just email us firstname.lastname@example.org